GitKraken Desktop Documentation

 Note:

-• New and Old Code condition: Matches both sides of the diff view
+• New and Old Code: Matches both sides of the split diff view.

 Actions

-• Add Comment: When this action is executed, GitKraken will post the comment on the matching pull request
+• Add Comment: Posts a comment on the matching pull request.

 Note: